 Depending on the results, a patient may be referred to an oncologist or other cancer specialist for further diagnosis and staging to determine how far the cancer has spread and the most appropriate cancer treatment plan.

-Scripps offers the most advanced testing for breast cancer diagnosis.
+Scripps MD Anderson offers the most advanced testing for breast cancer diagnosis.

 - All Scripps locations provide state-of-the-art digital mammography, which uses lower doses of radiation than conventional mammography and produces clearer, high-resolution images of breast tissue to detect potential abnormalities at their earliest stages.

 - All diagnostic mammograms are read by physicians specializing in breast imaging.